Aryan285git/BookHive/README.md

 # Book-Store
-MERN App of a library to add, update and delete books using CRUD
+MERN App of a library to add, update and delete books using CRUD function.